Mathos42/FastVideoDSEncoder-2/readme.md

 ===================
 Encoder for the FastVideoDS format.
 Use [FastVideoDS Player-2](https://github.com/Mathos42/FastVideoDSPlayer-2) to play back the encoded videos.

 - Encoder updated to fix compatibility issues with certain video files
+- Updated to FFmpeg 9.0.1; now supports new video codecs (provided you stick to .avi and .mp4 formats and they are encoded according to the relevant standards)

+  [FastVideoDS Encoder](https://www.hiraven.com/FastVideoDS/FastVideoDSEncoder.zip) ready to use, including .bat files

 .bat files for :
 Encoding one or multiple videos : https://www.hiraven.com/FastVideoDS/FastVideoDS.bat